Driving clean competitiveness through city-business collaboration

 Local Green Deals

-The Mannheim Message adopted at the 9th European Conference on Sustainable Cities & Towns in autumn 2020 was the launch of ICLEI’s campaign for Local Green Deals (LGDs).
-It called on local governments to develop LGDs as the nucleus of a collaborative implementation process for the EU Green Deal.
+The Mannheim Message adopted at the 9th European Conference on Sustainable Cities & Towns in autumn 2020 was the launch of ICLEI Europe’s campaign for Local Green Deals (LGDs).
+It called on local governments to develop LGDs as the nucleus of a collaborative implementation process for the European Green Deal.

 What is a Local Green Deal?

-For ICLEI, LGDs are a governance and action orientated approach to accelerate and scale-up a city’s sustainable transformation.
-It builds on and aims to join up a city’s existing strategies, legislation, market and financial incentives into a coherent approach to advance the EU green transition policy framework (currently EU Green Deal) locally.
-A key part of the approach is implementing action agreements (i.e. deals) between local stakeholders needed to achieve the integrated sustainability goals set by the local government.
+For ICLEI Europe, Local Green Deals (LGDs) are a governance and action orientated approach to accelerate and scale-up a city’s sustainable transformation.
+It builds on and aims to join up a city’s existing strategies, legislation, market and financial incentives into a coherent approach to advance the EU green transition policy framework (currently European Green Deal and Clean Industrial Deal) locally.
+A key part of the approach is implementing action agreements (i.e. deals) between local stakeholders that need to achieve the integrated sustainability goals set by the local government.

 More specifically LGDs are:

-• A multi-level approach: Engage with a multi-level, vertical governance processes (local, regional, national and international) ensuring that cities and national government collaborate where needed and cities can provide input into the development of relevant legislation, initiatives and in particular financing programmes that directly impact on cities.
+• A multi-level approach to engage with multi-level, vertical governance processes (local, regional, national and international) ensuring that cities and national governments collaborate where needed and cities can provide input into the development of relevant legislation, initiatives and in particular financing programmes that directly impact on cities.

 • An integrated approach: a move away from silo-based forms of governance, designed for traditional city operations to an integrated approach between different departments and stakeholders across the city.
 This enables the embedding of cross-cutting systemic issues such as climate change, the circular economy, and social exclusion.